Mary Reynolds (politician)

 Mary Reynolds (10 October 1889 – 29 August 1974) was an Irish politician, farmer and grocer from County Leitrim.

 She was first elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) at the 1932 general election for the Leitrim–Sligo constituency.
-Her husband Patrick Reynolds had been a TD for the same constituency in the 6th Dáil, but was fatally shot during the 1932 general election campaign.
-The election in Leitrim–Sligo was then postponed, and she won the seat, serving in the Dáil for 25 years.
+Her husband Patrick Reynolds had been a TD for the same constituency in the 6th Dáil, but was fatally shot on 14 February, during the 1932 general election campaign.
+The election in Leitrim–Sligo was then postponed, and Mary Reynolds later won the seat, serving in the Dáil for 25 years.

 She lost her seat at the 1933 general election but was elected for the Leitrim constituency at the 1937 general election as a Fine Gael TD.
 She represented the Sligo–Leitrim constituency from 1948 until her retirement at the 1961 general election.

 She had seven children, including her son Patrick J. Reynolds, who was a Fine Gael TD and senator, as was his son Gerry Reynolds.